 Genital herpes can cause recurrent painful genital sores, and infection can be especially severe in people with suppressed immune systems.
-Regardless of severity of symptoms, genital herpes frequently causes psychological distress in people who know they are infected.
+Regardless of severity of symptoms, genital HSV frequently causes psychological distress in people who know they are infected.

-Things to be aware of… Herpes Complications:
+Things to be aware of… HSV Complications: